Annual Report 2022-2023

 Published Peer-Reviewed Papers: Educators During the Pandemic

-As we all know, the pandemic changed education.
-Teachers had to use online technology to give lessons and interact with students.
-When in-person classes did resume, restrictions were in place such as masking, social distancing, and hybrid learning.
-A pair of peer-reviewed papers by the Institute for Work & Health (IWH) and Occupational Health Clinics for Ontario Workers (OHCOW) describes how these policies effected Ontario educators.
+The pandemic changed education and the lives of students and teachers.
+Teachers switched from in-person classroom teaching to online technology.
+Restrictions were in place when in-person classes resumed, such as masking, social distancing, and hybrid learning.
+Educators had to balance the requirements of teaching with keeping students, and themselves, safe.
+A pair of peer-reviewed papers by the Institute for Work & Health (IWH) and Occupational Health Clinics for Ontario Workers (OHCOW) describes how these policies affected Ontario educators.
 It was a needed perspective, as the bulk of study looking at the effects of pandemic restrictions in schools had focused on children.
-OHCOW Hygienist John Oudyk was a co-author of the papers.
+OHCOW Hygienist John Oudyk and Researcher Leonor Cedillo were co-authors of the papers.

 Accessible, Critical Information for Foreign Workers

-Foreign workers experience isolation and stress when they come here to work.
-OHCOW partners with other organizations to help them adjust and feel that they are not alone.
+Foreign workers experience isolation and stress when they come to Ontario's agricultural communities for temporary work.
+They are away from their families and culture.
+OHCOW partners with other organizations to help them adjust, meet other workers and know that they are not alone.
 Along with other print and social media materials, in 2022 OHCOW published a playlist of videos that explain the various types of supports and services available to international agricultural workers.
-The short videos are available in English and Spanish, and cover topics such as health care services, community connection and support, dealing with stress and worry, and reporting emergencies or cases of abuse.
-Link to them here.
+The short videos are available in English and Spanish, and cover topics such as health care services and community connection and support.
+They address their rights as workers in Ontario, and advise on reporting cases of abuse and safety infractions.